Welcome to the Costume Contest!

 Costuming and cosplay have been an inherent part of SF/F fandom since almost the very beginning.
 The first WorldCon, in 1939, had fans in costume.
 For some of us, it’s the primary reason why we attend SF/F conventions.
 And the great thing is, costumers can be of all ages and skill levels.
 It is with that in mind that we invite you to participate in OryCon’s costume contest!

-As the all-new crew for 2017, the costume contest – aka masquerade – we invite the costumers and cosplayers of OryCon to strut their stuff on our stage, Saturday night.
-Interested?
-Read on.
+Continuing what we started in 2017, the costume contest team (aka masquerade zoo crew) invites the costumers and cosplayers of OryCon to strut their stuff on our stage, Saturday night.

 When And Where

 Show starts at 7:30PM – doors open at 7.

 Mandatory Friday Night “Meet The Crew/Q&A”